 Do 1 or 2 sprays of saline up each nostril first - it will loosen the mucus, and act as a natural antibacterial solution.
 Then, aspirate the nose using the SNOTTY, and do a final single spray of saline to leave in the nasal cavity.

-Please watch this You Tube video, to give some more ideas for safe usage...
+Please watch this You Tube video, for more ideas for safe usage...

 A Fun Game

-- Why not let your child use the SNOTTY on their 'sick' dolls and toys as a game first!
+- Then let your child use the SNOTTY on their 'sick' dolls and teddies as a game!

 - Try doing a simple countdown game from 5, 4, 3, 2, 1 while operating, to show children it really only takes a few seconds.